Impulse wave calculation – flooded pit 14/15 (Schlabendorfer See)

 Brief description

-The project investigated the formation and propagation of surge waves due to landslides on a post-mining lake.
-The basis was formed by data on previous landslides and geotechnical properties of the terrain.
-The calculations were based on analytical and empirically validated methods for the prediction of landslide-induced impulse waves, in which the interaction between landslide volume, dipping velocity and wave formation is considered in particular.
-For the calculation, relevant geotechnical parameters such as residual friction angle, density and thickness of the sliding mass were identified and systematically varied using a sensitivity analysis.
-This analysis made it possible to evaluate the effects of uncertainties in the input data on the calculated wave parameters and the potential force effects on the bank and people.
+The project investigated the formation and propagation of impulse waves caused by slope failures at a post-mining lake.
+The study was based on data on previous failures and the geotechnical properties of the terrain.
+The calculations were based on analytical and empirically validated methods for predicting landslide-induced impulse waves, with particular consideration given to the interaction between landslide volume, slide impact velocity, and wave formation.
+Relevant geotechnical parameters, such as residual friction angle, density, and thickness of the sliding mass, were identified for the calculation and systematically varied using a sensitivity analysis.
+This analysis made it possible to evaluate the effects of uncertainties in the input data on the calculated wave parameters and the potential forces acting on the bank.

 Media